Flight From the Absolute

 the postmodern West where the elites commonly assume they can

 "do without religion”.
-This essay tackles the matter
+Gosselin tackles the matter

 using a definition of religion developed in the Social Sciences